jbbatten/JUCE-Parametric-EQ/README.md

 # Parametric Equalizer #

-A parametric equalizer made for University audio and signal processing module.
+A parametric equalizer made for university audio and signal processing module.

 Made using the JUCE Library.